jnwangg/scrnaseq_flow/README.md

 ```

 ## ⚙️ Configuration
+> [!WARNING]
+> When specifying paths to FASTQs, samplesheets, or other files while using Docker/Singularity, it may be necessary to explicitly mount their directories for the pipeline to successfully locate them.
+For Singularity, use `singularity.runOptions` to specify these directories.
+For Docker, use `docker.runOptions`.

 Configuration of `scrnaseq_flow` for your compute environment is highly encouraged.
 Nextflow supports three primary methods for customization:
 - Custom parameter files: `-params-file <file.yaml>`
 - Custom configuration files: `-c <file.config>`